 “I have learned from a variety of people along the way, have read hundreds of herbal guide books, but it is really the plants who have taught me.
 I work with them every day, literally every day, harvesting wild herbs in a multitude of habitats, formulating herbal remedies, working with and teaching my amazing tribe of apprentices and day students, drinking herbal teas, cooking with herbs and using my herbals to keep my family, students, and friends healthy and nourished.

 “My science geek side has pushed me to learn as much as I can about the human body, its anatomy and physiology.
-My fascination with how the plants react on cells, molecules, organs, and body systems has kept me in the academic world as well as the forest.”
+My fascination with how the plants react on cells, molecules, organs, and body systems keeps me in the academic world as well as the forest.”